Kerrie Neilen

 Working through a person-centred and trauma informed lens, Kerrie is passionate about establishing an open and honest relationship while working alongside her clients to navigate their experiences and enhance their wellbeing.
 Kerrie provides lived experience and in-depth knowledge of different medium’s technical and therapeutic potential and finds great joy in sharing the creative process.

-Noha O Aly
+Noha Aly

 “Noha holds the belief that all individuals, regardless of their personal history, circumstances, or physical challenges, have the inherent capacity to thrive and develop.
 Creative, authentic, Compassionate, and Committed: she is a bilingual (Arabic/English) Master-level Art Therapist and Visual Artist, dedicated to improving the well-being of individuals and communities through her passion for art therapy.